MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/install-tls.md

 ## Before you start

-- VMM should be running with [Update Rollup 4](https://support.microsoft.com/help/4041074).
+- VMM should be running [Update Rollup 4](https://support.microsoft.com/help/4041074).
-- Security fixes should be up-to-date on the VMM server.
+- Security fixes should be up-to-date on the VMM server, and the server running the VMM database.
 - The VMM server should be runnning .
 NET version 4.6.
 Follow [these instructions](https://docs.microsoft.com/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed.md) to determine which version of .NET is installed.
 - To work with TLS 1.2, System Center components generate SHA1 or SHA2 self-signed certificates.
 If SSL certificates from a certificate authority (CA) certificates are used, they should use SHA1 or SHA2.